We now know that the Coronavirus Job Retention Scheme (CJRS) will come to an end on 31 October 2020.

 Our article on the new Jobs Support Scheme refers to what will happen from 1 November, but in the meantime businesses still need to be aware of the rules up until 31 October.
 Our Key Questions Answered article still contains the nuts and bolts about how the furlough scheme operates during the Coronavirus pandemic.

-The key development is the announcement of the extension to the Scheme and in relation to flexibility.
-The Scheme will remain in its current form until the end of June 2020, and the last date for furloughing a new person is 10 June 2020.
-From July, employers will have more flexibility to bring their furloughed employees back to work part-time whilst still receiving support from the scheme.
+The key development back in May was the announcement of the extension to the Scheme and in relation to flexibility.
+The Scheme remained in its then form until the end of June 2020, and the last date for furloughing a new person was 10 June 2020.
+From July, employers were given more flexibility to bring their furloughed employees back to work part-time whilst still receiving support from the scheme.

-This will run for three months from August through to the end of October.
-Employers will be asked to pay a percentage towards the salaries of their furloughed staff.
-The employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month.
+This runs for three months from August through to the end of October, when the Scheme ends.
+During this three months, employers are paying a percentage towards the salaries of their furloughed staff.
+The employer payments substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month.
 More specific details can be found here.

 We have been advising many businesses on how to un-furlough (is that even the right word?) and shape their business for the future.

 Here are the six most commonly asked questions: